jamesliu144/CAD_Projects/README.md

 # CAD_Projects
-List of my past CAD projects
+List of a couple of my past CAD projects